Codecademy/docs/content/pytorch/concepts/tensor-operations/terms/masked-select/masked-select.md

 ---
 Title: 'masked_select()'
-Description: 'Selects elements from a tensor based on a mask.'
+Description: 'Selects elements from a tensor, based on a boolean mask, and returns them as a 1D tensor.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'